Having less, but better, possessions makes you happier.

 Kindle Paperwhite

-The device itself is a nice reading experience, but I can just no longer support their customer hostile positioning any longer.
+The device itself is a nice reading experience, but I can just no longer support their customer hostile positioning any longer nor their philosophy I’m a cow to be milked rather than a customer to be won.
 Much like many people, will be either jailbreaking this puppy but most likely looking for another ereader.

 Fitbit Inspire 3

-In general, Google’s purchase of fitbit has lead to more me-too catchups with Apple and other fitness trackers (their latest version seems very Whoop-like), and I have to admit to being disappointed to a company looking to gouge everyone for the services they can sell us around premium monitoring, rather than this being included in the purchase price.
+In general, Google’s purchase of fitbit has lead to more me-too catchups with Apple and other fitness trackers (Google’s latest version seems very Whoop-like), and I have to admit to being disappointed to a company looking to gouge everyone for upgraded services they can sell us around premium monitoring, rather than all-in the purchase price.

-I’ve run numbers on what it takes to run services for my own products with all in" pricing.
-The economics are solid so I see many of these services plays as things which should be included but companies have decided to charge for because investors like the monthly SaaS model juice.
+I’ve run numbers on what it takes to run services for my own products with “all in” pricing.
+The economics are solid so I see many of these services plays as things which should be included but companies have decided to charge for because investors like the monthly SaaS model juice to keep those valuations and profit margins high.

 OK, I’ve tried.
 I really have, but I still do not get the point of an iPad.